-You probably know how bothersome it is to hear someone snore, but have you ever experienced someone grind their teeth?
+You probably know how bothersome it is to hear someone snore, but have you ever experienced someone teeth grinding?
 It’s like nails on a chalkboard.
 Believe it or not, it is just as common as snoring.
 Sleep studies confirm that the majority of people grind or clench during specific stages of sleep.
 It is also common during the day to clench your teeth together and not even realize you’re doing it – waiting in gridlock traffic at the mall is the perfect example.

 Many people that suffer from bruxism (teeth grinding) are unaware of the problem or know that there are even ways to treat it.
 To better understand teeth grinding, let me answer some common questions; what are the causes of bruxism, what should I look for to determine if I have bruxism, are there any complications that may appear if untreated and what types of treatments are out there.